BussemakerLab/FamilyCode/README.md

 Supplemental Data S3: Empirical cumulative distribution of tetrahedral position along each principal component direction for various amino-acid positions.
 Related to Figure 4B.

-Supplemental Data S4: Statistical significance of ANOVA test of PCs at DNA position –2/+2 and –3/+3.
-Related to Figure 4C.
+Supplemental Data S4: Statistical significance of ANOVA test of PCs at DNA position –1/+1, –2/+2 and –3/+3.

 Supplemental Data S5: JSON configuration file used for all ProBound analyses